pawlexcode95/PWQ-VoxMercatus-AI-V3S---A-target-aware-sentiment-analysis-transformer/README.md

-# PWQ-VoxMercatus-AI-V3S---A-target-aware-sentiment-analysis-transformer
+# PWQVoxMercatusAI-V3S-TASA-transformer

-PWQ-VoxMercatus-AI
-Project Card: PWQ-VM-AI V3S (Vox Mercatus AI)
+# Project Card: PWQ-VM-AI V3S (Vox Mercatus AI)

-Project Title: PWQ-VM-AI – Utilizing a Custom Target-Aware Transformer Neural Network to map emotional intensity as a leading indicator of a product’s success.
+# Project Title: PWQ-VM-AI –
+Utilizing a Custom Target-Aware Transformer Neural Network to map emotional intensity as a leading indicator of a product’s success.

-I. Project Overview.
+# I. Project Overview.
 PWQ-VM-AI is an advanced machine-learning project in the field of computational finance aimed at extracting and quantifying the “Voice of the Market” (Vox Mercatus).
 While traditional sentiment analysis systems often rely on simple word counting or polarity classification, this project employs